3.14 Provisions, Contingent Liabilities and Contingent Assets

 3.14.1.
 Provisions

 Provisions are recognized when there is a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows (representing the best estimate of the expenditure required to settle the present obligation at the Balance Sheet date) at a pre¬ tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows (representing the best estimate of the expenditure required to settle the present obligation at the Balance Sheet date) at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 The unwinding of the discount is recognized as finance cost.
 Provisions are reviewed at each reporting date and are adjusted to reflect the current best estimate.

 • Restoration (including Mine closure), rehabilitation and decommissioning:

-It includes the dismantling and demolition of infrastructure, the removal of residual materials and the remediation of disturbed areas for mines.
+disturbed areas for mines.
 This provision is based on all regulatory requirements and related estimated cost based on best available information.
 Restoration/ Rehabilitation/ Decommissioning costs are provided for in the accounting period when the obligation arises based on the net present value of the estimated future costs of restoration to be incurred and are reviewed at each Balance Sheet date.

 • Onerous Contracts: